AdobeDocs/experience-manager-forms-cloud-service.en/help/migrate-to-forms-as-a-cloud-service.md

 1. Create a [clone](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-manager/correct-method-to-clone-the-aem-environment/qaq-p/363487) of your existing AEM Forms environment.

-    Always use the cloned environment to run the Content Transfer Tool and the migration utility.
-Do not run the Content Transfer Tool and the migration utility on a production environment.
+    Always use the cloned environment to run the Content Transfer Tool and the Migration Utility.
+Content Transfer Tool and Migration Utility make some changes to the content and assets.
+So, do not run the Content Transfer Tool and the Migration Utility on a production environment.

 1. Log in to your cloned environment with administrative privileges.

-1. Run the [Best Practices Analyzer](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/moving/cloud-migration/best-practices-analyzer/overview-best-practices-analyzer.html?lang=en#cloud-migration) tool and fix the reported issue.

 1. Run the [User Mapping Tool](https://experienceleague.corp.adobe.com/docs/experience-manager-cloud-service/moving/cloud-migration/content-transfer-tool/using-user-mapping-tool.html?lang=en#cloud-migration) to map your users with corresponding Adobe IMS user accounts.
 You require Adobe IMS user accounts to login to a [!DNL AEM Forms] as a [!DNL Cloud Service] instance.